A traditional gamelan band and dance show in Ubud, Bali

 The real draw for Yogyakarta is as a base to explore Central Java’s sights, volcanoes, tea plantations, the huge Hindu temple complex of Prambanan and spectacular Borobudur, the finest Buddhist monument in Southeast Asia.

 Sulawesi Island, Tana Toraja effigies of the dead.

 Sulawesi island is not too difficult to get to and offers a lot – unique and bizarre indigenous customs (especially the funeral ceremonies and strange burial sites), boat-shaped housing, lovely rural landscapes and excellent trekking.
 Sulawesi Pictures.

 North Sulawesi is also a popular diving destination.

 Making up 2/3 of Borneo island (Malaysia and tiny Brunei control 1/3), Kalimantan is a large but little-touristed mass of mountains, wild rivers, primitive cultures, curious beasts and tropical forests, though the last three have been under attack for decades by Indonesia’s illegal logging and mining industries.

-• Tanjung Puting National Park is highly recommended for river/rainforest riverboat trips, walks, visits to animal research centres and forest safaris to spot varied monkeys, sun bears, leopards, deer, crocs, lizards, pythons, masses of birds and weird insects and of course orang utans.
+• Tanjung Puting National Park is highly recommended for river/rainforest riverboat trips and walks.
+Visit animal research centres and forest safaris to spot varied monkeys, sun bears, leopards, deer, crocs, lizards, pythons, masses of birds and weird insects and of course orang utans.

 • water-based Banjarmasin city, a colourful complex of canals, stilt-buildings, the inter-galactic mosque Mesjid Raya Sabilal Muhtadin and brilliant floating markets, though there is a hideous modern side too.